DynamicIntuition/dynamicintuition.github.io/content/knowledge/graphor/_index.md

   open: true
 ---

-Graphor is a set of software containing interfaces for representing [implicit graphs](https://en.wikipedia.org/wiki/Implicit_graph) through specific functional forms and utilities for computing features associated with their vertices for its downstream analysis.
+Graphor is a set of software containing interfaces for representing [implicit graphs](https://en.wikipedia.org/wiki/Implicit_graph) through specific functional forms and utilities for computing features associated with their vertices for their downstream analysis as datasets.

 Concretely, `graphor` is a [Rust](https://www.rust-lang.org/) [library crate](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) which implements a plugin system where actual implementations of implicit graphs can be dynamically linked.
-So, the Graphor _project_ also maintains packages with `graphor` _pre-baked_ into them that conveniently expose `graphor` in useful ways.
+So, the Graphor _project_ also maintains packages with `graphor` _pre-baked_ into them that conveniently expose it in extensible ways (without re-compilation).

 ## Primitives

 There are two objects in primary focus.

-* **Implicit Graphs (IGs)**.
+* **Implicit graphs (IGs)**.
 Graph representations in terms of an initial vertex $v \in V$ and a _transition_ function $t : V \to \mathcal{P}(V)$.
 * **Abstractions**: Adjacency-preserving [Morphisms](https://en.wikipedia.org/wiki/Morphism) (functions) of the form $a : V \to V'$, from vertices in a [lift](https://en.wikipedia.org/wiki/Covering_graph) $G = (V, E)$ to a possible correspondant $G' = (V', E')$.

-{{< callout type="info" >}}
+> [!NOTE]
-  This is a lot; see [this article](https://www.maxfierro.me/representation-concepts-in-game-theoretic-systems/) for a contextualized explanation.
+> This might seem unmotivated.
+Please see [this article](https://www.maxfierro.me/representation-concepts-in-game-theoretic-systems/) for a contextualized explanation.
-{{< /callout >}}

-Every other library item in `graphor` is dedicated to efficiently and exhaustively traversing IGs, producing artifacts as a function of (possibly abstracted) graph vertices, and storing them for later analysis.

-As such, the library is split into 1) traits that represent IGs and abstractions and 2) utilities that consume these definitions in useful ways, supporting different algorithmic procedures.
-In accordance to the role of Graphor in PLRC's project strategy, these are mainly dynamic programming algorithms.
+## Plugins

+A plugin is a collection of abstractions together with an IG.
+Each abstraction produces one or many named features. **Put simply, the objective of any `graphor` product is to allow users to pick among a menu of available features on a per-plugin (and therefore per-IG) basis, and then have `graphor` internals construct a dataset automatically.**

+To aid the process of writing useful abstractions for domain-specific plugins (such as the game-theoretic ones we are concerned with), different interfaces, algorithms, and utilities are included in the library behind compiler flags (so you only get them if you need them).

+From a project management standpoint, `graphor` as a project avoids the growth associated with more IGs through the plugin system (by offloading to dynamic libraries), but welcomes growth from plugin _support_ (through the addition of useful definitions and algorithms).

 ## Stories